hillc255/Inventory2/README.md

 A delete quantity by 1 sale button on the list screen and delete (-) / add (+) buttons on the edit screen permit the user to adjust the quantity of items in the inventory.
 An item can be deleted from the inventory in the edit screen using a floating button.

-Below are 4 screenshots with the splash screen, insertion of dummy data, editing a product and adding a product displaying.</p>
+Below are 4 screenshots with the splash screen, insertion of dummy data, editing a product and adding a product displaying.

 ![Splash screen with db columns](https://github.com/hillc255/Inventory2/blob/master/readme_assets/dbscreen.png)&nbsp;&nbsp;&nbsp;&nbsp;
 ![Dummy data inserted.](https://github.com/hillc255/Inventory2/blob/master/readme_assets/dummydata.png)&nbsp;&nbsp;&nbsp;&nbsp;